-All adult survivors 18 and older are invited to join TAPS on the Pacific Crest Trail Backpacking Expedition as we find new purpose, gain radical perspective and remember what it feels like to live with determination.
+All adult survivors 18 and older whose loss occurred more than one year ago are invited to join TAPS on the Pacific Crest Trail Backpacking Expedition as we find new purpose, gain radical perspective and remember what it feels like to live with determination.

 TAPS Expeditions are outdoor skills-based events that require dedication, preparation and a real sense of adventure.

 Connect with the great outdoors and rejuvenate yourself on this backpacking trip on one of the country's best-known trails.
 The Pacific Crest Trail, a popular spot for adventurers to find peace in the journey, has minimal elevation gain and loss and is perfect for all levels of backpacking experience.